metasfresh/metasfresh-documentation/_appdictionary_collection/EN/sysconfig_ViewExpirationTimeoutInMinutes.md

 ---

 ## Overview
-Allows to control when the session and therefore the views of an user expire and require relogon and refiltering.
+Allows to control when the views of an user expire and require refiltering.

 ### Default